thepixelage/craft-fragments/README.md

 # Fragments Plugin for Craft CMS

 **[Fragments](https://www.thepixelage.com/plugins/fragments)** is a Craft CMS plugin for managing content and presentational fragments.
-It allows you to decouple your entry types from content blocks, widgets or components that are ad-hoc or presentational in nature.
+It allows you to decouple your entry types from content blocks, widgets or components that are ad-hoc or presentational in nature, similar to blocks and regions in Drupal or modules and positions in Joomla.

 ## Fragments